 $230,000 has been contributed to fund secondary education

 Project Belize is about making a lasting impact.
 This may be most clear in our work with scores of teachers and principals.
 Teachers receive a fully developed and customizable financial literacy curriculum, enhanced by the opportunity to refine their teaching and technology skills.
 Principals work side-by-side with PwC staff to learn about finance, bring new concepts to life and find best practices.
 Along the way, PwC leaders share insights on personal goal setting, making a difference, and leading others.

-In alignment with PwC's commitment to environmental sustainability and our belief in learning through play, educational playgrounds are built by PwC participants at select schools.
+In alignment with PwC’s commitment to environmental sustainability and our belief in learning through play, educational playgrounds were built by PwC participants at select schools.
 Repurposed materials, such as bus tires, are used to create a learning space through which hundreds of educational games can be taught while children enjoy time outside.
-The work is tiring but the reward is well worth it.
-Our Project H teams arrive in Belize not sure what to expect but leave having created a learning tool for the school children to enjoy for many years ahead.
+PwC now provides funding to Belize City workers to continue to build these resources for the students attending the schools in which we teach financial literacy to provide a learning tool for the school children to enjoy for years.

 6 Sustainable playgrounds built in 2011